open-policy-agent/conftest/README.md

 ## Usage

-`conftest` allows you to write policies using Open Policy Agent/rego and apply them to one or more YAML or JSON configuration files.
+`conftest` allows you to write policies using Open Policy Agent/rego and apply them to one or more configuration files.

+As of today `conftest` supports:

+* YAML
+* JSON
+* INI
+* TOML
+* HCL
+* CUE

 Policies by default should be placed in a directory called `policy` but this can be overridden.

 For instance, save the following as `policy/deployment.rego`: